henrydaum/2nd-Brain/README.md

 <img width="2481" height="3508" alt="second brain final (image)" src="https://github.com/user-attachments/assets/33c859c1-52da-457c-ab24-7fca065796f7" />

+This is an improved version of a program I was working on before, which you can see here: [github.com/henrydaum/second-brain](https://github.com/henrydaum/second-brain), [henrydaum.site](henrydaum.site).

 # Second Brain

-This is an improved version of a program I wrote earlier this year.
-You can view that version here: [github.com/henrydaum/second-brain](https://github.com/henrydaum/second-brain), [henrydaum.site](henrydaum.site).

 <mark>Second Brain is a multimodal userspace operating system that transforms your static local storage into a high-performance, private general intelligence hub.</mark> Running quietly in your system tray, it uses robust multithreading and SQL to sync your files and screen history as they happen, creating a fully searchable on-device knowledge base.